 Cut down the thermoplastic small enough to fit in your water bath.
 Once heated and softened, cut out the splint.
 If you cut the thermoplastic while soft, you will have nicer, smoother edges.

 While the thermoplastic is still in the water bath, prepare the client.
 Place a stockinette/Tubifast stocking over arm (tight enough not to cause wrinkles on the splint).
 Ask the client to keep palm up (if possible) when the thermoplastic is taken out, to make it easier to place it on to the hand.
 Make sure the thermoplastic is not too hot before you place it on the client.
 Wrap the splint on using a an elastic bandage, from the wrist, up towards the elbow, but finish just before the end of the splint, not to cause the edge from digging in to the forearm.

-Once the elastic bandage is on, you can rotate the splint and forearm (simultaniously) to allow the splint to cool in natural postion.
+Once the elastic bandage is on, you can rotate the splint and forearm (simultaneously) to allow the splint to cool in natural position.
 If you leave the hand supinated, the splint will only fit well with the hand in supination!